-- Your leader will ask the victim questions, such as "where are you?" or "what month is it?", etc., to get a quick assessment of their condition. - The leader will quickly decide whether to call 911, and will always err on the side of caution when making this decision. - If emergency help is summoned, the victim is not to be moved, and should be encouraged to stay still until help arrives. - If the victim is being taken to a hospital, the leader will phone that rider's emergency contact to let them know what happened, and which hospital the victim is being taken to. - Someone most likely one of the leaders, will accompany the victim to the hospital, being sure to bring the victim's emergency contact information. - Anyone near the victim can pick up the victim's bicycle and pull it off to the side of the road. - If a bicycle needs to be left behind, the police may often offer to keep the bike until it can be picked up.
-Oftentimes, your leader may make other arrangements, like leaving it at a nearby bike shop or at the home of someone who lives near the crash site. - If the victim is not badly hurt, the leader will assess whether that person can continue the ride, or arrange to get them home via train, cab, etc. The victim's emergency contact will be notified.
+- Your leader will ask the victim questions, such as "where are you?" or "what month is it?", in order to get a quick assessment of the victim's condition. - The leader will quickly decide whether to call 911, always erring on the side of caution when making this decision. - If emergency help is summoned, the victim is not to be moved and should be encouraged to stay still until help arrives. - If the victim is being taken to a hospital, the leader will phone that rider's emergency contact to let her/him know what happened, and to which hospital the victim is being taken. - Someone most likely one of the leaders -- will accompany the victim to the hospital, being sure to bring the victim's emergency contact information. - Anyone near the victim can pick up the victim's bicycle and pull it off to the side of the road.

+- If a bicycle needs to be left behind, the police may often offer to keep the bike until it can be picked up.
+Oftentimes, your leader may make other arrangements, like leaving it at a nearby bike shop or at the home of someone who lives near the crash site. - If the victim is not badly hurt, the leader will assess whether that person can continue the ride or arrange to get her/him home via train, cab, etc. The victim's emergency contact will be notified.